Totally positive Toeplitz matrices: classical and modern: Finite totally positive Toeplitz matrices and asymptotics

-in terms of the characters $f_k^*:U_-\to\C$ of $U_-$ corresponding to the negative Chevalley generators $f_k$.
-If $d\in T$ is fixed, then the critical points of

-are precisely the upper-triangular Toeplitz matrices with fixed minors $\Delta_i$ determined by $d$ as in \eqref{e:di}, see~\cite{rietsch}.
-This superpotential should be considered as a mirror-symmetric representation of the preferred anticanonical divisor of $\mathcal Fl_{n+1}$, which is made up of $n$ Schubert divisors and $n$ opposite Schubert divisors Correspondingly, we have the natural splitting of $\FFlie$ into $2n$ summands seen in \cref{e:FFlie}, and we think of the individual summands as in bijection with these $2n$ irreducible divisors from above.
-Indeed, they should have an interpretation as theta functions associated to these divisors in the sense of \cite{GHKK,Johnston}, see also \cite{RW,BossingerCMN24} for Grassmannian analogues.
-Concretely, we have for the restrictions of the summands of $\FFlie$ to the \textit{Toeplitz} part of $Z_{\Lie}$ that they satisfy $\mathfrak S^{s_k}(b)=f_{k}^*(u_L)=f_{n-k+1}^*(u_R)$.
+in terms of the homomorphism $f_k^*:U_-\to(\C,+)$ corresponding to the negative Chevalley generators $f_k$.
+If $d\in T$ is fixed, then the critical points of $ \mathcal F^{(d)}_{\Lie}:B_+\cap U_- d w_0 U_-\longrightarrow\C $ are precisely the upper-triangular Toeplitz matrices with fixed minors $\Delta_i$ determined by $d$ as in \eqref{e:di}, see~\cite{rietsch}.
+This superpotential should be considered as a mirror-symmetric representation of a particular anticanonical divisor of the Langlands dual $\mathcal Fl_{n+1}$, which is made up of $n$ Schubert divisors and $n$ opposite Schubert divisors.
+Correspondingly, we have the natural splitting of $\FFlie$ into $2n$ summands seen in \eqref{e:FFlie}, and we think of the individual summands as in bijection with these $2n$ irreducible divisors from above.
+Indeed, they should have an interpretation as GHKK theta functions \cite{GHKK} associated to these divisors in the sense of \cite{RW,BossingerCMN24,Johnston}.
+Concretely, we have for the restrictions of the summands of $\FFlie$ to the Toeplitz part of $Z_{\Lie}$ that they satisfy $\mathfrak S^{s_k}(b)=f_{k}^*(u_L)=f_{n-k+1}^*(u_R)$.
 Thus $\FFlie|_{\ToeplitzU_{n+1}}=2\sum_k\mathfrak S^{s_k}$ represents the anticanonical class in $qH^*(\mathcal Fl_{n+1})[q_i\inv]$.
 This observation in its earliest form is found in \cite[Corollary~2]{Givental:QToda}, and is proved in increasing generality in \cite{LRYZ,Chow:FlagDmirror}.